-The Avery Point, Hartford, Stamford, and Waterbury campuses shall each be represented by one student senator appointed according to procedures established by the Associated Student Government of Avery Point, the Undergraduate Student Government of Hartford, the Student Government Association of Stamford, and the Associated Student Government of Waterbury.
+The Avery Point, Hartford, Stamford, and Waterbury campuses shall each be represented by one student senator for every 2500 active undergraduate students or major fraction thereof, with each campus having at least one student senator, appointed according to procedures established by the Associated Student Government of Avery Point, the Undergraduate Student Government of Hartford, the Student Government Association of Stamford, and the Associated Student Government of Waterbury, respectively.
 The remaining undergraduate student members shall represent the Storrs campus and shall be appointed by the President of the Undergraduate Student Government of Storrs according to procedures established by the Undergraduate Student Government of Storrs.
 Undergraduate representation shall never go below 9 representatives.